Is the customer always right? Customer service expert Derek Williams answers this and other important customer service questions

 When the organisation is looked at in this way it becomes clear that the role of management is to support the front line people.

 Not capitulation but partnership.
-If it's a good customer (one that you value) asks you to jump then the only question is, "How high?"
+If a good customer (one that you value) asks you to jump, then the only question is, "How high?"

 Poor customer care costs money.
 Research shows that poor customer care is the biggest single reason for customers changing their supplier.